How to Read a Coffee Bag Label

 The roast date is arguably the most important piece of information on a coffee bag, and it is the first thing you should check.
 Coffee is a perishable product.
 After roasting, the beans begin to off-gas CO2 and oxidise, gradually losing their aromatic complexity and flavour.

-The ideal window for drinking most coffees is 7 to 30 days after the roast date.
+The ideal window for drinking most coffees is 7-30 days after the roast date.
 Within the first week, the beans are still off-gassing heavily and can taste underdeveloped.
 After 30 days, flavour begins to noticeably decline.
 After 60 days, most specialty coffees are past their best.

 If a bag does not display a roast date, that is a red flag.
 It typically means the coffee was roasted some time ago and the roaster does not want you to know.
 Always buy from roasters who print the roast date prominently.
 For more on keeping your beans fresh after opening, see: Best Way to Store Coffee Beans.